e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/The Stingers.md

 ## Assets

 Several magic items each and considerable pools of wealth.
-Several bases across [[Updated Journals/[WA] Countries/Barban|Barban]] with servants to maintain them and horses ready to ride at a moments notice.
+Several bases across [[Barban|Barban]] with servants to maintain them and horses ready to ride at a moments notice.

 * * *